Xinyi, Guangdong

-Xinyi, alternately romanized as Sunyi, is a county-level city in Guangdong Province, China.
+Xinyi, previously romanized as Sunyi, is a county-level city in Guangdong Province, China.
 It is administered as part of the prefecture-level city of Maoming in the southwestern corner of the province, bordering Guangxi to the west.
 As of the 2020 census, it had a population of 1,014,577 people.
 Though its metro area is much smaller with 418,731 inhabitants considered urban.

 History

-Under the Qing, Xinyi County formed part of the prefecture of Gaozhou.
-After the Chinese Civil War, it was reorganized under Maoming.
+Xinyi County previously formed part of the prefecture of Gaozhou.
+After the Communist rule, it was reorganized under Maoming.

+Xinyi is the ancestral hometown of around 500, 000 Chinese Cantonese diaspora, ninety percent of them settle in Malaysia.